-Our management, with the participation of our principal executive officer and principal financial officer, conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2022 based on the framework in "Internal Control - Integrated Framework" (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this evaluation, our management concluded that our internal control over financial reporting was not effective as of December 31, 2022 due to the material weaknesses described below.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
-As of December 31, 2022, we identified the following material weaknesses:
+As previously disclosed in Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2022, our management identified material weaknesses in our internal control over financial reporting as of December 31, 2022.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+The material weaknesses we previously reported were as follows:

 - We did not maintain an effective control environment.
 Specifically, we did not maintain sufficient accounting resources commensurate with our structure and financial reporting requirements.
-This material weakness contributed to the additional material weaknesses described below: - We did not design and maintain effective controls to address the initial application of complex accounting standards and accounting of non-routine, unusual or complex events and transactions. - We did not design and maintain effective controls over our financial statement close process.
+This material weakness contributed to the additional material weaknesses described below. - We did not design and maintain effective controls to address the initial application of complex accounting standards and accounting of non-routine, unusual or complex events and transactions. - We did not design and maintain effective controls over our financial statement close process.
 Specifically, we did not design and maintain effective controls over the income tax provision and certain account analyses and account reconciliations.